League and team outlook

 Mile High League

-Teams and trends: Clear Creek, Dawson School, Dayspring Christian, Denver Christian, Front Range Christian, Gilpin County, Heritage Christian, Highland, Longmont Christian, Lyons, Nederland, Twin Peaks Charter and Union Colony.
-The Dawson Mustangs have finished runners-up in this league twice in the last four years, including last season, each time ending up second behind Heritage Christian.
+Teams and trends: Clear Creek, Dawson School, Dayspring Christian, Denver Christian, Front Range Christian, Gilpin County, Heritage Christian, Highlands, Longmont Christian, Loveland Classical, Lyons, Nederland, Twin Peaks, Union Colony.
+Heritage Christian has won the Mile High title in each of the past two years.
+Both times, Dawson finished runner-up.

 Coach: Matt Johnston